-3 Home Maintenance Tips For Kingsport Summers06/07/2016Jacob Hayes During the summer, your biggest care should be about how many guests are coming to your barbecue, and not how to deal with expensive utility bills, a rotted deck, or a busted appliance.
-The key to summer home maintenance in Kingsport is prevention.
+3 Home Maintenance Tips For Kingsport Summers06/07/2016Jacob Hayes During the summer, your biggest care should be about how many guests are coming to your barbecue, and not how to fix a rotted deck or a leaky appliance.
+Preventing problems before they happen is the key to summer home maintenance in Kingsport.
 By inspecting and fixing small problems you find, you can guard against larger, more expensive problems down the line.
 Here’s 3 summer home maintenance tips that help you remain in control of your house’s maintenance before larger problems occur.
 1. Increase Your Home’s Energy Efficiency Summer is the perfect time in Kingsport to work on your home’s energy efficiency in order to keep the heat out and lower your energy bills.
-Start by checking your windows and doors for leaks that let air through.
+The first thing you should do is inspect your windows and doors for leaks that let air through.
 Add weatherstripping to doors or replace broken weatherstripping if you feel air coming through.
 Check your windows’ caulking for any cracks or leaks and replace it as needed.
 Purchasing energy efficient window treatments like plantation shutters is another way you can reduce your utility bill - and perhaps even get a tax credit.
 Polywood® faux wood plantation shutters reduce the transfer of air through your windows.
 They’re 70% more energy efficient than traditional wooden shutters and 1600% more energy efficient than aluminum blinds which are found in many homes.
 2. Spruce Up Your Patios And Porches If you’re planning on barbecuing on your porch or patio during the summer, check that it’s in tip-top shape for your guests.
 First, inspect your patio or deck for safety.
 Look underneath to see if there are any supports, boards, or stairs that should be replaced because they’re rotting or broken.
 Give your deck and patio a new look and guard it against the hot summer sun and rain by sealing or staining it.
 After you’ve replaced or repaired any soft boards and areas and stained your patio, it’s time for the fun part: dressing it up.
-Add interest to the windows and doors attached to your porch and patio by adding window treatments such as plantation shutters for your french door or sliding doors or sidelight shutters.
+Make your windows and doors adjacent to your porch and patio more beautiful by adding window treatments such as sidelight shutters or plantation shutters for your french door or sliding doors.
 Then add stylish patio furniture or maybe even a fire pit.
 Landscape the edges of your patio or porch to make it more colorful.
 3. Maintain Large Appliances Appliances that break down can put a damper on your fun summer activities.
 Here’s some things to check for with your major appliances to keep them running smoothly: ● Refrigerator.
 Clogged refrigerator coils can raise your energy bill by making your fridge work harder.
 It’s easy to clean and vacuum them out.
 Unplug your refrigerator and then use your vacuum’s crevice tool (or a coil cleaning brush attachment) to remove all the lint and dirt from the coils. ● Dishwasher.
 Check your dishwasher for any leaks or backed up water.
-Then deodorize and deep clean it by running a cycle with a cup of vinegar.
+Then give it a deep clean and deodorize it by running a cycle with a cup of vinegar.
 Finally, clean out the filter (located under the spray arms in most dishwashers) with soap and water. ● Washer and dryer.
 Inspect your washing machine hoses for any cracks, leaks, or bulges.
 If necessary, replace the hoses.
-Once a year, you should clean out your dryer hose and exterior vent or pay a professional to do the job.
+You should clean your dryer hose and exterior vent annually or pay a professional to do the job.
 Have An Enjoyable Summer By maintaining your home and appliances, you can enjoy a carefree summer.
 If you’re interested in giving your home a new look this summer with window treatments for your patios, dining rooms, or living rooms, check out our idea gallery and then give us a ring for a free in-home consultation at 276-378-7422.
 We’ll show you samples of all your window treatment options in Kingsport and do all the work and installation so you can just relax and enjoy your summer.